FreeCulturist/retrobreaker-revived/README.md

 ## Introduction

-This is a fork of Retro Breaker to get it building on modern SDK.
+This is a fork of Retro Breaker to get it building on recent versions of Android Studio.

 Retro Breaker is a simple brick breaker game with an old, retro appearance.